 The 5: Cardinals NFL Combine 40-yard dash stars drafted by Steve Keim

-But if we’re going to consider history, the Arizona Cardinals sure like picking combine stars in the 40-yard dash, especially under the leadership of general manager Steve Keim.
+Taking a stroll through the history books, the Arizona Cardinals sure like nabbing speedsters, especially under the leadership of general manager Steve Keim.

-Here are five notable combine stars that Arizona ended up drafting, including the most recent to start.
+Here are five notable 40-yard dash stars Arizona has ended up drafting, including the most recent to start.

 Isabella tied for the third-fastest 40-yard dash time at the 2019 combine and tied for the quickest among wideouts with a 4.31.

 One of the three pass-catchers drafted by Keim in 2019, Isabella was selected at No. 62 overall in the second round, the pick Arizona acquired from the Miami Dolphins in the Josh Rosen trade.

 Isabella led all NCAA receivers with 1,698 receiving yards last season and tied for the fifth-most TDs with 13.

 “We’re extremely excited about him,” Keim said of Isabella after the draft.
 “He brings a different skill set that we don’t currently have, which the footspeed and the explosiveness to take the top off.”

 Isabella has struggled to find his footing as a consistent wide receiver for the Cardinals.
 In two seasons, the wideout has caught 30 of his 48 targets (62.5%) for 413 yards and three touchdowns.
 Isabella finished finished sixth among the team’s pass catchers last season with 402 yards.
 His touchdowns (2) ranked fifth.

 Nelson’s 4.28 40-yard dash was the fastest run in the 2015 combine.